 Also known as shave bumps or barber’s bumps, razor bumps are common in people who shave.
-These bumps are especially common in men of color.
+These bumps are especially common in men who have a darker skin tone.
 Some men live with constant discomfort and countless bumps in their beard area.
 Dermatologists say it doesn’t have to be that way.

-Here’s what you can do at home to clear razor bumps for good, or at least have fewer, less painful bumps.
+Here’s what you can do at home to clear razor bumps, medically known as pseudofolliculitis barbae, or at least have fewer, less painful bumps.

 Dermatologist tip #1: Grow your beard

 If growing your beard is an option, you can get rid of razor bumps for good.